SkylineCommunications/dataminer-docs/connector-help/connector_help/Advantech_AMT_SSPBMg-Kx200-CRE.md

 ## DataMiner Connectivity Framework

-The 1.0.0.2 driver range of the Advantech AMT SSPB Mg-Kx200-CRE protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+The 1.0.0.2 connector range of the Advantech AMT SSPB Mg-Kx200-CRE protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).